Asyfundyar/Binary-Search-Algorithm/README.md

 # Binary-Search-Algorithm
-A simple implementation of the binary search algorithm.
+A simple implementation of the binary search algorithm in java.